plexinc/cookbook-glusterfs/README.md

 ### Easy Setup

 Set `node['glusterfs']['hosts']` to an array containing the hostnames of the nodes of the GlusterFS cluster.
-By default it is set to `[localhost]`.

 ### Search

-It is also possible to let the *config* recipe use a search to find the members of a cluster.
-First you need to set `node['glusterfs']['role']` to `[]`.
-Then The search is parametrized by a role name, defined in attribute `node['glusterfs']['role']` which default to *glusterfs*.
-Node having this role in their expanded runlist will be considered in the same GlusterFS cluster.
-For safety reason, if search is used, you need to define `node['glusterfs']['size']` (1 by default).
-The cookbook will return (with success) until the search return *size* nodes.
-This ensures the stability of the configuration during the initial startup of a cluster.

-Be sure to set `node['glusterfs']['hosts']` to `[]` if you want to use search as by default it is set to `[localhost]` which deactivates search and ignore *size* attribute.
+The recommended way to use this cookbook is through the creation of a role per **glusterfs** cluster.
+This enables the search by role feature, allowing a simple service discovery.

+In fact, there are two ways to configure the search:
+1. with a static configuration through a list of hostnames (attributes `hosts` that is `['glusterfs']['hosts']`)
+2. with a real search, performed on a role (attributes `role` and `size` like in `['glusterfs']['role']`).
+The role should be in the run-list of all nodes of the cluster.
+The size is a safety and should be the number of nodes in the cluster.

+If hosts is configured, `role` and `size` are ignored

+See [roles](test/integration/roles) for some examples and [Cluster Search][cluster-search] documentation for more information.

 ### Test